-The requirements and procedures for admission are recommended by the Registrar for approval by the Admissions Committee, which acts under the policies of the Alabama Community College System.
-Persons seeking admission must complete online the Gadsden State "Application for Admission" and submit appropriate documentation as required, including one primary form of identification.
-(Alabama Community College System 801.01 revised May 14, 2014.)
+The requirements and procedures for admission are determined by the Board of Trustees of the Alabama Community College System.
+Persons seeking admission must complete the online application and submit appropriate documentation as required, including one primary form of identification.

 All male students between the ages of 18 and 26 must verify that they have registered with the U.S. Selective Service System in accordance with 36-26-15.1 of the Code of Alabama of 1974 (as amended).